 How To Apply A Pet Passport In Malaysia

-Taking your pet abroad on holiday or moving your life to a new country with him or her?
+Taking your pet abroad on holiday or moving your life to a new country with him?
 You need a pet passport!
-A pet passport is an official registration document that is unique for the pet that contains data about the pet itself, the registered owner and a number of health related aspects.
+A pet passport is an official registration document that is unique for the pet that contains data about the pet itself, the registered owner and a number of health-related aspects.

 The cost for a pet passport will depend on your veterinarian’s fees, the cost to get your pet microchipped and the fees for completing and endorsing the necessary forms.
 There will always be a trip to the vet just prior to travel for a health certificate.

 Note that the most important thing to do is to find out the requirements to bring your furry friend to your destination country.
 The key to avoiding delays at the border and/or quarantine when travelling with pet is to have your pet passport complete and accurate for the destinations you are visiting.
 Here are a number of things you should know before applying a pet passport in Malaysia.

 Reasons To Apply A Pet Passport In Malaysia

 Organised by Department of Veterinary Services Malaysia (DVS) under the Provision of Animal Act 1953, AnimalPassport is an official document of Malaysian Government under Malaysian Animal Traceability System (MATs) Project.